Domestic Transfer Admits

 Placement steps are available for math, composition, and foreign language.

-You may need to complete the Composition Directed Self-Placement Survey (DSP).
-You do not need to complete the Composition Directed Self-Placement Survey (DSP) if:
+You do not need to complete the Composition Directed Self-Placement Survey (DSP) if you meet one or more of the following:

 The Foreign Language Placement Exam is required before you can register for a world language course if you have previously studied French, German, or Spanish.
 The department recommends completing the exam at least three days prior to orientation.
 Learn more about the Foreign Language Placement Exam.